ethereumclassic/ethereumclassic.github.io/README.md

        git commit -m "Added a blog post" git push

-To create a pull request to notify ETC website mainters of your file:
+To create a pull request to notify ETC website maintainers of your file:
        Visit https://github.com/<your Github username>/ethereumclassic.github.io.git .
        Click on "Compare & pull request" in upper right.
        Add description to form.